SConsul/sconsul.github.io/about.md

 In 2018, I was a student researcher at Medical Deep Learning and AI Lab - IIT Bombay on using deep-learning for the segmentation of nuclei from various 2D-medical datasets.

 I spend most of my time diving into books, videos and blogs across the internet looking for something new to learn and do.
-I am also fond of hiking, reading fiction and watching movies.
+I am also fond of reading fiction, biking and hiking.